department-of-veterans-affairs/vets-website/content/pages/employment/employers/support-veteran-employees.md

 </div>

 If your company has not previously hired Veterans, learn about how you can design and implement a [Veterans hiring initiative](http://www.dol.gov/vets/ahaw/index.htm).
-A [Vocational Rehabilitation & Employment (VR&E) Employment Coordinator](http://www.benefits.va.gov/VOCREHAB/docs/EmploymentCoordinators.xls) can help you if you are interested in hiring service-disabled Veterans.
+A [Vocational Rehabilitation & Employment (VR&E) Employment Coordinator](http://www.benefits.va.gov/VOCREHAB/docs/EmploymentCoordinators.xls) can help you if you are interested in hiring Veterans with service-connected disabilities.
 There may be [tax credits]( https://www.doleta.gov/business/incentives/opptax/eligible.cfm#Veterans) of up to $9,600 for every eligible Veteran hired through the Work Opportunity Tax Credit, which is administered by the Department of Labor.

 In addition to the services listed above, VR&E provides employers with other benefits through the Special Employer Incentives (SEI) program.
-An employer hiring a Veteran with a service-connected disability who is approved for VR&E services may be entitled to reimbursements of up to 50% of the Veteran’s salary for six months to offset training costs.
+An employer hiring a Veteran with a service-connected disability who is approved for VR&E services may be entitled to reimbursements of up to 50% of the Veteran’s salary for 6 months to offset training costs.
 Read about the [VR&E](http://www.benefits.va.gov/vocrehab/index.asp) program or call <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. (<abbr title="eastern time">ET</abbr>).

 Employers participating in an on-the-job training (OJT) program can hire a Veteran at the apprenticeship wage and VA will supplement that wage with GI Bill payments.
 The training often results in permanent, full-time employment and provides employers with a well-trained Veteran employee.